chronicleprotocol/documentation/docs/hackathons/eth-warsaw-hackathon.md

 ### Self-Kisser

-Chronicle oracle’s read functions are protected by a whitelist.
+Chronicle oracle read functions are protected by a whitelist.

 However, via the `SelfKisser` contract you can whitelist (we call it `kiss`) yourself permissionless.